yanqiangyu/wordlebot/README.md

 To play the game on New York Times site: https://www.nytimes.com/games/wordle/index.html

-    **Create a Google Chrome Bookmark "Play Wordle" **Copy the text from following page : https://www.ialogic.com/wordlebot/js/bookmark.js **Paste the content in the URL of the bookmark **Click on the bookmark to play the next work automatically
+* Create a Google Chrome Bookmark "Play Wordle"
+* Copy the text from following page: https://www.ialogic.com/wordlebot/js/bookmark.js
+* Paste the content in the URL of the bookmark
+* Click on the bookmark to play the next word automatically